 Core subject areas for the Centre include psychology, public health, education, paediatric medicine and psychiatry.

 Research at the centre uses the following methods to generate new knowledge and inform practice:

-- Cohort studies and primary data - Working directly with children and young people to assess their skills, and see how these change across childhood, adolescence and into adulthood
+- Cohort studies and primary data - Working directly with children and young people to assess their developing skills and experiences across childhood, adolescence and into adulthood

 - Consultations, surveys, focus groups and interviews - Asking people directly about their opinions, experiences and attitudes, sometimes face-to-face, and sometimes online.

-- Experimental designs and observations - Creating carefully managed tests to explore thinking abilities – including working with babies and very young children.
+- Experimental designs and observations - Creating carefully managed tests to explore diversity in thinking abilities and interactions – including working with babies and very young children.

 - Analysis of routine and secondary data - Looking at information collected by clinics, schools or community services to find out how whole generations of young people are learning, and to detect the effects of changes in policy.

 - Measure development and validation - Creating new ways to measure the things that are important – like quality of life, or self-belief.

 - Randomised controlled trials - This is the same method used to test whether a new drug is safe and effective.
 We use this method to test new ways of supporting children and young people with learning difficulties.

 Contact us or join our newsletter